ReactiveCocoa/ReactiveSwift/Documentation/FrameworkOverview.md

 When starting a [signal producer](#signal-producers), a disposable will be returned.
-This disposable can be used by the caller to cancel the work that has been started (e.g. background processing, network requests, etc.), clean up all temporary resources, then send a final `Interrupted` event upon the particular [signal](#signals) that was created.
+This disposable can be used by the caller to cancel the work that has been started (e.g. background processing, network requests, etc.), clean up all temporary resources, then send a final `interrupted` event upon the particular [signal](#signals) that was created.

 Observing a [signal](#signals) may also return a disposable.
 Disposing it will